Ceoptera: Description

 The Ceoptera holotype has an estimated forelimb length of 0.76 m and wingspan of around 1.6 m.
 Many skeletal structures are fully fused, and some surfaces of the bones have a dense, smooth texture.
-Both of these features are characteristic of osteological maturity, so the individual was likely done growing when it died.
-As a darwinopteran, Ceoptera would likely have had a long head, bearing many small pointed teeth and a prominent cranial crest.
+Both of these features are characteristic of osteological maturity, so the individual was likely fully grown.
+As a darwinopteran, Ceoptera would likely have had a long head bearing many small pointed teeth and a prominent cranial crest.
 Its neck would have been relatively long compared to early pterosaurs, with prominent wings and a long, stiff tail.

 Distinguishing traits

 Compared to all other pterosaurs, Ceoptera is distinguished by two unique traits.
 The first is found in the coracoid, a shoulder bone that articulates with the sternum.
 In most pterosaurs, the bottom of the coracoid has a small flange on its inner edge, and in darwinopterans a similar flange is expanded on the outer edge as well, in a triangular shape.
 In Ceoptera, this flange is especially expanded, extending along a quarter of the coracoid and possessing a nearly rectangular shape.
 A similarly shaped elongate flange is present in Kunpengopterus, but that of Ceoptera ends more abruptly and has a unique wavy margin.
-This flange was interpreted as a likely site for the intersection of the m. sternocoracoideus muscle.
+This flange was interpreted as a likely site for the insertion of the m. sternocoracoideus muscle.
 The second distinguishing trait is found on the ilium, part of the pelvis.
 The post-acetabular process, an elongate portion of bone sticking backwards from the ilium beyond the hip socket, is overall similar in anatomy to other darwinopterans.
-However, the outward-facing side of the process has is recessed in shape, with a small vertical ridge splitting this depression into two equal halves.
+However, the outward-facing side of the process is recessed in shape, with a small vertical ridge splitting this depression into two equal halves.
 In almost all other pterosaurs, this side of the bone has a flat or convex shape.
 Kunpengopterus also has a depression, but it is small in size by comparison.
-Additionally, the process as a whole is more short and robust than the slender, elongate processes found in Kunpengopterus and other darwinopterans.
+Additionally, the process as a whole is shorter and more robust than the slender, elongate processes found in Kunpengopterus and other darwinopterans.